isomerpages/moe-nationaljc/pages/faq.md

 **When will the results of the DSA application be announced?**

-_All successful applicants will be informed of the outcome — Confirmed Offer, Waiting List, or Unsuccessful — by 15 Sep 2022._
+_All successful applicants will be informed of the outcome — Confirmed Offer, Waiting List, or Unsuccessful — by 11 Sep 2023._

-_Students given a Confirmed Offer are guaranteed a place in the school, provided that they accept the offer via the DSA-Sec Portal between 31 Oct – 4 Nov 2022, and qualify for the Express stream based on their PSLE results._
+_Students given a Confirmed Offer are guaranteed a place in the school, provided that they accept the offer via the DSA-Sec Portal between 23 Oct – 27 Oct 2023, and qualify for the Express stream based on their PSLE results._

 **If I am unsuccessful under the DSA, how else can I gain admission to NJC?**